 Fan Fiction, Sex Gods and Single Girls

-As you saw last chapter, we've entered an epilogue-ish zone.
-This chapter will fill in a few more gaps as to how B & E got to their present.
+A/N: As you saw last chapter, we've entered an epilogue-ish zone.
+This chapter will fill in some gaps. :)

 Chapter 72: Missing Pages and Photographic Evidence

 Bella awoke to an unusually quiet house that morning after her twenty-eighth birthday.
 She was surprised little Stella and E2 weren't already up and snuggling between her and Edward, clamoring for breakfast, but then she remembered the twins were in Forks with Grandpa Charlie and Grandma Sue.

 She considered waking her sleeping husband, but a quiet morning was such a rarity she decided to let him sleep undisturbed.
 They had the whole weekend to themselves, and there would be plenty of opportunities for disturbances of an intimate nature in the next couple days.
 Slipping out of bed, she put on her robe and tiptoed downstairs.

 Standing in the kitchen, waiting for her coffee to finish perking, Bella's eyes drifted to the first copy of her newly published novel lying on the table.
 She smiled to herself, and then her gaze traveled to the great room and a series of photo albums on a bookshelf.
 Moments later, Bella walked into the great room, pulled out the first album, and curled up on the couch with her coffee and her memories.